Shrub and Hedge Maintenance

-The Winter Landscape Maintenance Schedule below shows the estates we maintain and when we expect to conduct the work - issues with landscaping in areas we do not cover should be reported directly to the appropriate Parish/Town Council.
+The Winter Landscape Maintenance Schedule shows the estates we maintain and when we expect to conduct the work - issues with landscaping in areas we do not cover should be reported directly to the appropriate Parish/Town Council.

 Areas not covered